Session Replay

 • Event Segmentation: Session replay is available for all six measures.

 • Funnel Analysis: Session replay is only available for the conversion measure.
-For Funnel Analysis charts, the order of events will appear in chronological order (oldest to newest).
+For Funnel Analysis charts, the order of events appears in chronological order (oldest to newest).

 • Journeys: Session replay is available on the Pathfinder and Journey Map visualizations.